A Timeline of Vermeer's Life - 1641-1652

 HISTORY

-On the evening of June 5, fireworks and bonfires in all towns of the United Provinces celebrated victory for the Dutch in their war against Spain for independence.
-The ceremony was planned with a dramatic sense of timing.
+On the evening of June 5, fireworks and bonfires in all towns of the United Provinces celebrate victory for the Dutch in their war against Spain for independence.
+The ceremony is planned with a dramatic sense of timing.
 On another June 5 at 10 o'clock in the morning precisely 80 years earlier, the war had begun with the execution of two of Holland's first revolutionaries, Count of Egmont and Hoorn.

-1649 Vermeer' Age, 17
+1649 Vermeer's Age, 17

 VERMEER'S LIFE & ART